ZachUCSD/CSE-150A-Group-Project/README.md

 # CSE 150A, Group Project – Milestone 2 Write-Up

+## Updates:
+The updates we have made to our ReadMe for Milestone 2 can be found in the ['High level overwiew of our agent' section](#update-high-level-overview-of-our-agent) and in the ['Model of Choice' section](#update-model-of-choice-).

 ## Data Exploration
 The dataset contained 541909 rows and 6 columns representing the purchases made by customers of a UK-based and registered non-store online retail.
 This dataset has the following features.